-Alice Zaslavsky is a food literacy advocate, resident Culinary Correspondent for ABC News Breakfast and ABC Radio, author of Alice’s Food A-Z, and creator of Phenomenom, a free digital toolbox helping teachers slip more serves of veg into the curriculum.
+Alice Zaslavsky is a food literacy advocate, resident Culinary Correspondent for ABC News Breakfast and ABC Radio, author of In Praise of Veg and Alice’s Food A-Z, and creator of Phenomenom, a free digital toolbox helping teachers slip more serves of veg into the curriculum.
 When she’s not on stage hosting international culinary talent, she’s at home testing recipes and trying not to wake her newish baby Hazel, otherwise known as The Nut.

 I know I’m in Melbourne when I do my weekend shop at one of the markets.
 It’s been a constant in my life for so many years, and there’s nothing I enjoy more than meandering through and stopping to chat at each stall.
 Mind you, the process has had to get decidedly more efficient with The Nut now, but she’s already become part of the fun, poking out of her shopping swag to say “more lion’s mane, thanks”.

 My defining food moment in Melbourne was seeing Ben Shewry present on his “Plight of the Bees” dessert at MFWF’s Theatre of Ideas in 2012.
 I was abuzz (#sorrynotsorry) with ideas and inspiration after I saw it – which is lucky, because I was also on a production break from MasterChef Australia, about to head to Italy and cook for Massimo Bottura (who also presented at Theatre of Ideas earlier in the day).
 And the most Melbourne food moment thing we’ve ever done was skip the queues, in the very early days of Chin Chin, by eating there on AFL Grand Final Day.